N04A719/entity.lua/README.md

 **syntax:** `ent:get_prop(propname, value, array_index)`

 `ent` - Entity object.

 `propname` - Name of the networked property.

 `array_index` - Optional.
 If `propname` is an array, the value at this array index will be returned.
+Additionally, an entity object could be used instead.

 Returns the value of the property, or `nil` on failure.
 For vectors or angles, this returns three values.